RSS Olympic prediction competition 2024

 3. Most innovative methodology

 The winners of these three awards will also be invited to the Royal Statistical Society conference to present their methods.
 This year’s conference will be held in Brighton in early September.
+Conference fees and travel/accommodation costs are being provided by sponsors Amelco.

 Leader board